Nagoorin: Education

 Nagoorin State School is a government primary (Prep-6) school for boys and girls at 2 Ubobo Street.
 In 2017, the school had an enrolment of 12 students with 2 teachers (1 full-time equivalent) and 4 non-teaching staff (2 full-time equivalent).

 There are no secondary schools in Boyne Valley.
 The nearest government secondary school is Miriam Vale State School which offers secondary schooling to Year 10.
-For Years 11 and 12, the nearest government secondary schools are Gladstone State High School in West Gladstone, Rosedale State School in Rosedale, and Monto State High School in Monto.
+For Years 11 and 12, the nearest government secondary schools are Calliope State High School in Calliope, Gladstone State High School in West Gladstone, Rosedale State School in Rosedale, and Monto State High School in Monto.